 - Scoop the mixture into a large piping bag fitted with a large open star piping tip.

 - Pipe the mixture into little swirls or any shape you would like, no larger than about 2”.

 - Once all the cookies have been piped, place them into the oven and bake for 1 ½ hours.
 After 1 ½ hours turn the oven off, but do not open the door.
 Let the cookies sit in the oven for at least 2 more hours or until completely cool.

 - Remove from the oven and serve or store in an airtight container.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 Fruity Pebbles meringue cookies aren’t like any other cookies you’ve ever had.
 They’re meringue-based, so you can expect them to be light with the perfect amount of chew.
 The colourful nature of Fruity Pebbles cereal also ensures they look great.
-If you are a fan of sugary cereals, you will love these colourful cookies.
+If you are a fan of sugary cereals, you will love this Fruity Pebbles cookie recipe.

 Other Recipes You Will Love